zuzuliani/market-mapper-calc/api/utils/calculation_design.md

 # Market Mapper Calculation System Design

 ## Overview
 This document outlines the design of the calculation system used in Market Mapper.
-The system is built around nodes containing rows, where each row can have multiple calculation steps that form a hierarchical structure.
+The system is built around nodes containing rows, where each row can have multiple calculation steps stored in a dedicated row_calculations table.
 Each step can have its own inputs, local variables, and calculation logic.
 This design enables flexible and maintainable calculations while ensuring proper dependency management.

 ## Core Concepts